mesqueeb/SwiftVsTypeScript/pages/spread.md

 func printer(_ params: Any...) {
   print(params.map { "\($0)" }.joined(separator: " - "))

-  // In Swift you cannot convert an array of parameters back to individual unnamed arguments: print("printer", params)
+  // In Swift you cannot convert an array of parameters back to individual arguments: print("printer", params)
 }